-How to create minimalist home interiors – Spend Better, Style Better Ep 3
+How to create minimalist home interiors – Ep 3

 22 August 2018

-Channel Nine’s The Block judge and Suncorp ambassador Shaynna Blaze presents Home Hacks, a series of tips and tricks that can help you save money and add value to your home.
+Channel Nine’s The Block judge and Suncorp ambassador Shaynna Blaze presents a series of tips and tricks that can help you save money and add value to your home.

 Minimalism is as much a décor style as it is a way of life.
 For many people who have embraced minimalism, it has changed the way they live as well as their living spaces.
-If you think a minimalist look and lifestyle might be for you, you may find that it will also save you money as well as space.
+If you think a minimalist look and lifestyle might be for you, you may find that it will also help you avoid a budget blowout.

 The minimalist movement encourages people to live with less ‘things’.
 Minimalist is good for saving money as it usually starts with what you already have.
 It’s not for everyone, but minimalist interiors can have a calming effect.

 Let’s see how we can apply it to the living space.